 It is generally known that in the structure of tribes there are the septs followed by the sub-septs, then the gotra is discerned and so on.
 Among the Magar people is would be proper to first state that this tribe is not divided into straight clans or septs, but into sub-tribes.
 This differentiation commences first with the linguistic classification, which means that there are 3 sub-languages among the Magar people.
 The Bara Magarnth Magar people speak the common Magarkura and those in Dolpo area speak the Kaile.
 Each language is a distinct one with its own identity, and the Kaile is a language which is spoken nowhere in the world.

-The Magar tribe is now divided into basically seven clans or septs: Thapa, Ale, Rana, Budhathoki, Raka, Gharti and Pun but here also some differentiation must be made.
-While the first three are considered the pure Magar, the latter are assumed to be assimilated elements from the neighboring hill tribes of Bhotia ancestry.
+The Magar tribe is now divided into basically seven clans or septs: Thapa, Ale, Rana, Budhathoki, Roka, Gharti and Pun but here also some differentiation must be made.
+The latter are assumed to be assimilated elements from the neighboring hill tribes of Bhotia ancestry.
 Linguistically we can categories these clans as follows:

 Magarkura speakers Ale, Thapa, Rana